 Wasn’t it Woodie Guthrie who said, “This land is your land, this land is my land?”
 If you and your honey see the American landscape that way, then you both own it and can get away with whatever you want, just about anywhere you want.

 Don’t forget to live each moment fully and love the one you’re with completely.
 You’ll never forget the romantic power and freedom a road trip provides.

 New Places and Faces will Keep Things Fresh

-Assuming you’re not King Abdullah with a fortune in oil revenue to fortify your trip, you and your spouse will have to use your resources wisely to get the most out of your journey.
-It will take the two of you to figure out how to make the only groceries you could find in that old mining town of make do for a nourishing meal out in the empty desert under an endlessly silent and sparkling night sky.
+Assuming you’re not King Abdullah with a fortune in oil revenue to fortify your trip, you and your spouse will have to use your resources wisely to get the most out of your couples road trip.
+It will take the two of you to figure out how to make the only groceries you could find in that old mining town make do for a nourishing meal out in the empty desert under an endlessly silent and sparkling night sky.

 Ready to Wander Together?
 You Won’t Regret it!